 One of the many advantages of having your database split is that it allows you to switch between different back ends.
 I use a separate back end for development and testing.
 This allows me to do fully test without worrying about corrupting the live/production data.

-One issue with linked table that you have to deal with is the fact that Access stores the full path the back end database for each table.
+One issue with the linked table that you have to deal with is the fact that Access stores the full pathname to the back end database for each table.
 This means when you move the back end to a new location you must do one of the following:

 1) Delete all the linked tables.
 Recreate the linked tables.

-2) Use the Linked Table Manager to change the current linked tables to a new location.
+2) Use the Linked Table Manager to change the currently linked tables to a new location.

 3) Use VBA code to relink the tables.
 You could automatically relink the table to a known location.
 You could also provide a File browser dialog to allow the user to locate the backend.

-For a more details on using the Linked table Manger, using VBA code to refresh the links, relinking with the Access Runtime , and VBA code examples cehceck out:
+For more details on using the Linked table Manger, using VBA code to refresh the links, relinking with the Access Runtime, and VBA code examples check out: